rajatsaini2003/netflix-gpt/README.md

 - added buttons for play/stop and muting/unmuting of trailer in main component
 - GPT search Bar
 - Made GPT search Page Multilingual
+- Integrated Gpt(Gemini) Api to get movie suggestions
+- used Tmdb API to get moveis from gpt suggestions
+- used movieList to show the movies recommended by gpt

 # Features